On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: An Example: Universal Coxeter Group and Apollonian Gaskets

-Consider an ideal triangle $(abc)$ in $\mathbb{H}_c^2$, with $a,b,c$ three distinct points in $\partial \H_c^2$.
+Consider an ideal triangle $(abc)$ in $\mathbb{H}_c^2$, with $a,b,c$ three distinct points in $\partial \mathbb{H}_c^2$.
 Its sides $(ab)$, $(ac)$ and $(bc)$ are infinite geodesics that are pairwise parallel, therefore with angles 0, and $(abc)$ has a finite area equal to $\pi$ (\cite{Ra06}, \S 3.5, Lemma 4).
 Let $G\subset \mathcal{I}({\mathbb H^2_c})$ be the hyperbolic reflection group generated by the (hyperbolic) reflections $s_{(ab)}$, $s_{(ac)}$, $s_{(bc)}$ with respect to the sides of $(abc)$.
 The group $G$ is a generalized simplex reflection group in the sense of \cite{Ra06} (cf. \S 7.3).
-The interior $\mathcal{P}$ of the domain delimited by $(abc)$ is a fundamental region (cf. \cite{Ra06}, \S 6) for the action of $G$ on $\mathbb H^2_c$ so that $G$ is a discrete group (Theorem 6.6.3, \cite{Ra06}), and $G$ together with its generating set is the universal Coxeter group of rang 3:
+The interior~$\mathcal{P}$ of the domain delimited by $(abc)$ is a fundamental region (cf. \cite{Ra06}, \S 6) for the action of $G$ on $\mathbb H^2_c$ so that $G$ is a discrete group (Theorem 6.6.3, \cite{Ra06}), and~$G$ together with its generating set is the universal Coxeter group of rank 3:

-isomorphic to $\Zd*\Zd*\Zd$ (Theorem 7.1.4, \cite{Ra06}); see also Figure~\ref{fig:4}.
+isomorphic to $\mathbb{Z}/2\mathbb{Z}*\mathbb{Z}/2\mathbb{Z}*\mathbb{Z}/2\mathbb{Z}$ (Theorem 7.1.4, \cite{Ra06}); see also Figure~\ref{fig:4}.

-The limit set $\Lambda(G)=\overline{G\cdot x}\setminus G\cdot x$ of $G$ lies in $\partial \H^2_c$ (Theorem 12.1.2, \cite{Ra06}); it turns out that $\Lambda(G)$ is the whole of $\partial \H^2_c$:
+The limit set $\Lambda(G)=\overline{G\cdot x}\smallsetminus G\cdot x$ of $G$ lies in $\partial \mathbb{H}^2_c$ (Theorem 12.1.2, \cite{Ra06}); it turns out that $\Lambda(G)$ is the whole of $\partial \mathbb{H}^2_c$:

-\begin{lem} The limit set of $G$ is $\Lambda(G)=\partial\H^2_c$. \end{lem}
+\begin{lem} The limit set of $G$ is $\Lambda(G)=\partial\mathbb{H}^2_c$. \end{lem}

-The fact that the limit set of $G$ is the whole boundary $\partial\H^2_c$ also follows from the fact that this geometrical representation of the universal Coxeter group $G$ of rank $3$ is a hyperbolic Coxeter group, see Remark~\ref{rem:hyp} in~\S\ref{sss:hyper}.
-This also illustrates a more general result stated in \cite[Theorem 4.4]{DyHoRi13}.
+This property can be deduced from the fact that this geometrical representation of the universal Coxeter group~$G$ of rank~$3$ corresponds to a hyperbolic Coxeter root system (see \S3.5.3).
+Consequently, the fact that the limit set of~$G$ is the whole boundary $\partial\mathbb{H}^2_c$ follows from a more general result stated in~\cite[Theorem 4.4]{DyHoRi13}.
 We give here a direct proof for convenience.